GMC Logo

 • explain treatment to you

-• make a doctor give you a different treatment
+• make a registrant give you a different treatment

-• fine a doctor or make a doctor apologise
+• fine a registrant or make them apologise

 • intervene in disputes over fees or medical records.